Henry Poulaille

-Henry Poulaille (5 December 1896, Paris – 30 March 1980, Cachan) was a French writer and a pioneer of proletarian literature.
+Henry Poulaille (5 December 1896 – 30 March 1980) was a French writer and a pioneer of proletarian literature.

 Biography

 Early life and World War I

 He was the son of Henri, an anarchist carpenter from Nantes, and Hortense Roulot, a chair-maker from Ménilmontant.
 However he was orphaned at the age of 14.
 He was self taught and developed a passion for books then he started to frequent libertarian circles.
 He thus met Jean Grave, Paul Delesalle, Victor Serge.
 He was part of the Anti-Stalinist left.
-During World War I, he was drafted within the 5th Battalion of Foot Soldiers, and was sent on the frontline on August 12, 1916.
-He is wounded at Chemin des Dames by a shrapnel on October 23, 1917.
+During World War I, he was drafted within the 5th Battalion of Foot Soldiers, and was sent on the frontline on 12 August 1916.
+He is wounded at Chemin des Dames by a shrapnel on 23 October 1917.
 He will recount his war experience in Pain de soldat (Soldier's Bread).

 Author

 In May 1922, he attended the International Congress of Progressive Artists and signed the "Founding Proclamation of the Union of Progressive International Artists".

 He was hired in 1923 by Editions Grasset, as director of the press service.
 Until his retirement in 1956, he was acting as literary advisor.

 However he led his fight for proletarian literature with a manifesto book (Nouvel âge littéraire, New Literary Age), a review (New Literary Age then New Age), a collection (Les romans of the New Age) at the Éditions Valois.
 He devotes all his energy to the promotion of proletarian literature, introduces many authors from the world of work.
 New Literary Age (1930), his manifesto book traces the history of this literature.
 "This is, in our opinion, proletarian literature: the fact of using the 'written thing' to stand up."

 His humanitarian, pacifist and anti-militarist commitment has been seen on many occasions: